Towards control of opinion diversity by introducing zealots into a polarised social group: The Voter Model with Zealots

-We place ourselves in the simplified case where the network is a complete graph with unweighted edges and no self-loops.
-Thus each user accounts for the opinion of everyone, except their own, with no particular preference.
+Here we place ourselves in the case where the user network is a connected graph with arbitrary degree distribution.
+This means there is a path from any user to another, and degrees of different users are not correlated with one another.
+Edges may be directed or not.
 We are interested in the particular situation where some of the agents are stubborn and never change their opinions.
 We call such agents \emph{zealots}.
-Whenever a clock associated with such an user rings, their opinion is not updated.
-They form an inflexible core of partisans within each group who bear great power of persuasion over the whole population.
-We call 1-zealot any zealot with opinion 1 and denote by $z_1$ their number.
+Whenever a clock associated with a zealot rings, their opinion is not updated.
+They form an inflexible core of partisans within a group who bear great power of persuasion over the whole population.
+Both the position of these agents and initial opinions are assumed to be independent from the network topology.

+We call 1-zealot a stubborn agent with opinion 1 and denote by $z_1$ their number.
 Similarly, $z_0$ will denote the quantity of 0-zealots.
 The remaining $n-z_0-z_1$ users are free to change opinions during the whole duration of the process.
-If $z_0>0,z_1=0$ or $z_0=0,z_1>0$ then via similar arguments as for Theorem~\ref{theo_consensus} consensus is reached on opinions 0 and 1 respectively.
+If $z_0>0,z_1=0$ or $z_0=0,z_1>0$ then via similar arguments as for eq.~\ref{consensus} consensus is reached on opinions 0 and 1 respectively.
 Here we are particularly interested in the case $z_0,z_1>0$, where there is always a strictly positive number of users with each opinion.
-This prevents consensus and instead the system reaches state of equilibrium in which it fluctuates indefinitely \cite{mobilia2007, binary_opinion}.
-We illustrate cases $\{z_0>0,z_1=0\}$ and $\{z_0,z_1>0\}$ in figs.~\ref{evolve_nozealots} and \ref{evolve_zealots} respectively.
-All of our results are valid as long as at least one of $z_0$ and $z_1$ is strictly positive and we formally require $z_0+z_1>0$.
+This prevents consensus and instead the system reaches state of equilibrium in which it fluctuates indefinitely \cite{mobilia2007,binary_opinion}.
+We illustrate cases $\{z_0>0,z_1=0\}$ and $\{z_0,z_1>0\}$ in fig.~\ref{voter_graph}.